samarthlamba/DukeHackathon2020/README.md

 ## What we learned

-We learned a lot, from new Machine learning models to understanding the main pain point on visually impaired individuals we understood a user need and solve the need with our product
+We learned a lot, from new Machine learning models to understanding the main pain point on visually impaired individuals we understood a user need and solve the need with our product.

 ## What's next